SanchitAggarwal-zz/PyhlogeneticTree/README.md

 PyhlogeneticTree
 ================

-Matlab implementation of Phylogenetic tree using bioinformatics tool box.
+Matlab demo implementation of Phylogenetic tree using bioinformatics tool box.
 Run the code in matlab to get following visualization of the tree.

 Following is the generated phylogenetic tree: